 The amount you may apply to borrow is indexed annually by the Australian Government on 1 January.

-- an additional $1,104 if you will be undertaking an Asian language in preparation for your Asian overseas experience
+- An additional $1,123 if you undertake Asian language study in preparation for study in Asia.

 As part of your OS-HELP application, you can nominate the amount you wish to borrow, but it cannot exceed the above detailed maximum for your program destination.